wazo-platform/wazo-platform.org/content/uc-doc/administration/provisioning/adv_configuration.md

 ### System Requirements {#provd-security-requirements}

-Wazo 16.08 or later is required.
-You also need to use compatible wazo-provd plugins.
-Here's the list of official plugins which are compatible:
+You need to use compatible wazo-provd plugins.
+Here's the list of official plugins which are
+compatible:

 | Plugin family   | Version |
 | --------------- | ------- |